 (6) Numerical Analysis and Computer programming:

-Numerical methods: Solution of algebraic and transcendental equations of one variable by bisection, Regula-Falsi and Newton-Raphson methods; solution of system of linear equations by Gaussian elimination and Gauss-Jordan (direct), Gauss-Seidel(iterative) methods.
+Numerical methods: Solution of algebraic and transcendental equations of one variable by bisection, Regula-Falsi, and Newton-Raphson methods; solution of a system of linear equations by Gaussian elimination and Gauss-Jordan (direct), Gauss-Seidel(iterative) methods.
 Newton’s (forward and backward) interpolation, Lagrange’s interpolation.

 Numerical integration: Trapezoidal rule, Simpson’s rules, Gaussian quadrature formula.